oscarlab/graphene-tests/tensorflow/README.md

 - Tested on Ubuntu 16.04 with Graphene [commit 030a088](https://github.com/oscarlab/graphene/tree/030a0888926f315710da94ee6f855c466059cf6c).
 Ubuntu 18.04 should work, but have not tested.
 - Currently single threaded.
 Multi-threaded not tested.

-Install build dependencies with `make install-dependencies-ubuntu`.
+To install build dependencies on Ubuntu 16.04 there is a convenience target invoked with `make install-dependencies-ubuntu`.
+This also serves as a starting point to figure out which packages to install on newer releases of Ubuntu.

-To build Tensorflow and Graphene artifacts ...
+To build Tensorflow and Graphene artifacts:
 - without SGX do `make`
 - with SGX do `make SGX=1 `

-To run the image labeling example of Tensorflow ...
+To run the image labeling example of Tensorflow:
-- do `make run-native`
+- without Graphene do `make run-native`
-- on Graphene do `make run-graphene`
+- with Graphene do `make run-graphene`
-- on Graphene with SGX do `make SGX=1 run-graphene`
+- with Graphene-SGX do `make SGX=1 run-graphene`